Understanding Mountain Lions When Hiking

-One of my most asked questions is "do I have to worry about mountain lions when I hike?"
+One of my most asked questions is “do I have to worry about mountain lions when I hike?”
 The answer is no and yes.
-This post shows you what to do to hike safely with mountain lions and if you do get attacked, what to do.
+99.99999% of the time, mountain lions keep their distance from humans and avoid hikers.
+But it makes sense to be aware of them and their behavior, and be prepared for anything that could occur.

 To start, I’ve never been attacked by a mountain lion.
 After thousands of hours on the trail, I’ve never even seen one.
 That should be your goal too.
 This article goes over how to understand mountain lion behavior, what to look for to spot their activity, and what to do if you encounter one.